 San Diego Radiology Programs

-Students interested in studying radiology have their choice of multiple programs offered by two institutions in the San Diego area.
-Find out what this kind of training entails by exploring the coursework and clinical requirements at the colleges below.
+Students interested in studying radiology have their choice of multiple programs offered by three institutions in the San Diego area.
+Find out what this kind of training entails by exploring the coursework and clinical requirements at two of the colleges.
 There's even more info provided about the featured schools in the table of facts and figures.

 - Students can complete a certificate and an associate's degree program in radiologic technology at San Diego Mesa College.
 The campus is around seven miles from the city's center.

 - Another school option is the University of California - San Diego (UCSD).
 The UCSD main campus is located in La Jolla, which is about 15 miles away from downtown San Diego.
-Students can pursue a residency program in either diagnostic radiology or radiation oncology at the institution.
+Students can pursue a residency program in diagnostic radiology or integrated interventional oncology at the institution.
+The school also offers a 5-year Clinician-Scientist residency program.

 Comparison of Schools